Heart Rate Detection Using Camera

 Amplify “change” — increase the amplitude of these pixels.

-Unlike the Lagrangian perspective, the Euler version of amplification does not explicitly track and estimate the motion of the particle but instead fixes the perspective in one place, such as the entire image.
+Unlike the Lagrangian perspective, the Eulerian version of amplification does not explicitly track and estimate the motion of the particle but instead fixes the perspective in one place, such as the entire image.

 After that, it is assumed that the entire image is changing, but the characteristics of the signals like frequency, amplitude, etc. are varying.
 So we are interested in the change in the signals.
 In this way, the amplification of the “change” becomes the precipitation and enhancement of the frequency band of interest.
-For example, the same is to study the flow rate of river water.
-We can also sit on the shore and observe the change of the river when it passes through a fixed place.
-This change may contain many components that are not related to the water flow itself, such as the leaves falling off the water surface.
-Oh, but we only focus on the part that best reflects the water flow rate.
+For example, to study the flow rate of river water, we can also sit on the shore and observe the change of the river when it passes through a fixed place.
+This change may contain many components that are not related to the water flow itself, such as leaves falling on the water surface.
+However, we only focus on the part that best reflects the water flow rate.

 What is “change” — the whole scene is changing, and the change signals we are interested in are hidden in it;